elliohow/fMRI_ROI_Analysis_Tool/docs/folder_structure.rst

 Firstly, the base folder should be structured with participant files organised into folders with the format ``sub-{number}``:

 .. image:: images/input_folder_subjects.png
+    :width: 200

 After using the parsing GUI option, the necessary directories will be created with the files put into the folder ``func``:

 .. image:: images/input_folder_parsed.png
+    :width: 600

-Here, the temporal SNR statmap option has been used to be used with the ROI analysis.
-The folder ``func_cleaned`` has been created, which contains functional volumes better suited to be used for the ROI analysis.
+Here, the anatomical files have been put into the ``anat`` folder and the temporal SNR statmap option has been ran to be produce the voxelwise map necessary for the ROI analysis.
+During creation of the statmap, the folder ``func_cleaned`` has been created, which contains functional volumes better suited to be used for the ROI analysis.

 .. image:: images/input_folder_statistics.png
+    :width: 600

 .. note::
-    The option to use the files in ``func_cleaned`` over those in ``func`` can be changed using the ``Input folder name`` setting on the analysis screen of the GUI.
+    The ``changes_made_to_files.txt`` contain details of how the files have been cleaned.
+While ``func_cleaned`` is the default folder that the ROI analysis will search for function volumes in, if you are unhappy with using these files over the original files, this option can be changed using the ``Input folder name`` setting on the analysis screen of the GUI.

-After running the analysis, the base folder will contain the folders created before in addition to the newly created output folder:
+After running the analysis, in addition to the folders created before the base folder will now contain to the newly created output folder:

 .. image:: images/input_folder_analysis.png

-Therefore, an example folder structure with two subjects would be (sub-2 directory contents not shown as folder structure should be the same as for sub-01):

-Example of how to write up folder structure:
+    :width: 200

 Folder structure
 ================
 Let’s start by showcasing the folder structure that we should aim for.
 Here is the folder structure of an example project, named ``simpleble`` (See `GitHub <https://github.com/sglvladi/simpleble>`_ repo and `ReadTheDocs <http://simpleble.readthedocs.io/en/latest/index.html>`_ documentation), which is also the package which we will base our tutorial on: